superbrothers/kubernetes-docs/kubectl_cluster-info.md

 ## kubectl cluster-info

-Display cluster info
+Display cluster information

 ### Synopsis

-Display addresses of the control plane and services with label kubernetes.io/cluster-service=true To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
+Display addresses of the control plane and services with label kubernetes.io/cluster-service=true.
+To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

 ```
 kubectl cluster-info [flags]